nwa24/kaileytam.com/blog/the-making-of-on-the-way-home.md

 It was going to be a small-scale project, a compilation of a few of my poems into a book she’d print out at school (Emily Carr School of Art and Design).

 Then March hit, and with March, the shutdown of the city.
 Quarantine meant the halt of school, work, friends—I spent my entire day at home, going stir-crazy and restless at my lack of productivity.
 (Not that productivity should be idolized or anything.
-I have a problem with rest so maybe that was a good thing.)
+I have a problem with rest so maybe that was a good thing).

 In this restlessness, I was reminded of the book Fyonna had drafted up, but the idea grew bigger—what if it was a full-scale book, copyright and everything?
 Fyonna, in her inability to say no to me, agreed.
 <br/>
 <br/>

 ### <span style="color:#ca5743"> *the first steps* </span>

 The first step was choosing which poems would make the cut and how I would structure them.
 It came as a no-brainer to do this first book about the journey so far, but I thought it was important that the poetry followed a narrative, as obscure as it seems at times.
 As much as they are separate poems, they’re also part of a grander story.